Yes, Trade School Scholarships Exist! Here's How To Get Them

 Two important factors to keep in mind:

 • Accreditation matters: Your trade school education will be eligible for federal student aid only if the school is accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC).
+Check the Database of Accredited Postsecondary Institutions and Programs (DAPIP) and type in the name of the school.

 • Length of training program: If a program from an accredited school lasts longer than 15 weeks, it’s eligible for all forms of federal aid.
 If the program is shorter than 15 weeks, it’s only eligible for the Direct Loan program, which are funded by the U.S. Department of Education.